allouchear/iGVPT2/README.md

 The code is written by Abdul-Rahman Allouche.\
 The manual is writen by Loïc Barnes.\
-Testing adn Debugging : Loïc Barnes, Baptiste Schindler, Isabelle Compagnon, Abdul-Rahman Allouche
+Testing and Debugging : Loïc Barnes, Baptiste Schindler, Isabelle Compagnon, Abdul-Rahman Allouche

 ## User register